-\\Please note that not all awards are provided on a yearly basis
+Please note that not all awards are provided on a yearly basis; further, awards as outlined below are subject to change.

 John P. Scholz Faculty Award: In recognition of exemplary qualities of integrity, cooperation, initiative, and leadership in the University of Delaware Physical Therapy Program.